England crush Croatia to reach World Cup

 Croatia, without injured first choice keeper Stipe Pletikosa and playmaker Luka Modric, plus the suspended defender Vedran Corluka, were a shadow of the team that won at Wembley in 2007 and all they had to cheer was a consolation goal from Eduardo da Silva after 71 minutes.
-EFFECTIVELY OVER

 The match was effectively settled through Lampard's penalty and Gerrard's first well-directed header.

 Aaron Lennon inspired England's glittering start, playing a significant part in both opening goals.

 His run into the Croatia box was halted by Josip Simunic for the penalty.
 He then provided the perfect cross for Gerrard's header 11 minutes later and constantly bamboozled the Croatian defenders with his blistering pace.

 England dominated the opening 45 minutes and could have scored five before the break.